 How long do you have to wait to get dentures after teeth are pulled?

-On average, you can expect to wait between 6-8 weeks after your initial exam for the new dentures to be fabricated and placed.
-Sometimes immediate dentures, or same-day dentures, are given as a temporary restoration while you wait for your new dentures.
+On average, you can expect to wait between 6-8 weeks after your initial exam.
+During this time, the dental lab will fabricate your new dentures.
+Once we receive them, we will call you back in to fit the dentures in your mouth.
+Sometimes we give immediate dentures, or same-day dentures, as a temporary restoration while you wait for your new dentures.

 Contact Our Dental Office Today